 - A Fan – A portable fan is helpful in keeping you cool in your tent and at your camp site.

 Choose a tent of appropriate size to sleep you and your camping companions comfortably, but that will not be too large to carry or pack.
-There are tent options available from very compact to extremely roomy; if you will be camping for several days having additional indoor space might be worth the extra cost and space.
-Also, make sure that any tent you select has sufficient storage as well as windows and doors to provide sufficient ventilation and access options.
+There are tent options available from very compact single sleeper styles to extremely roomy for ten or more people.
+If you will be camping for several days, having additional indoor space might be worth the extra cost and space.
+Also, make sure any tent you select has adequate storage as well as windows and doors to provide sufficient ventilation and access options.

 A tarp might not be the first thing that pops into your mind for summer camping, particularly if you live in a hotter climate where rain is not likely during the summer months.
 But tarps offer protection from not only rain but sun, so a tarp is helpful to have regardless of the climate at your camping locale.
 For greatest convenience and protection, choose a tarp that is large enough to cover your tent and at least part of your campsite.
 Leave space between the tarp and the top of the tent to allow air to flow.
 In the summer months when the temperatures are high, you can also place a tarp on the ground before setting up your tent to help reduce heat from the ground rising up into the tent.